CT-Data-Collaborative/ct-town-to-puma/README.md

 # ct-town-to-puma
-This repository contains a lookup (crosswalk) of 169 Connecticut town to **2010** PUMA boundaries.
+This repository contains a lookup (crosswalk) of 169 Connecticut town to **2020** PUMA boundaries.

 * Learn more about [Public Use Microdata Areas](https://www.census.gov/programs-surveys/geography/guidance/geo-areas/pumas.html) on US Census website.
-* Explore [PDF maps](https://www.census.gov/geographies/reference-maps/2010/geo/2010-pumas/connecticut.html) of PUMAs in the state of Connecticut.
+* Explore [PDF maps](https://www2.census.gov/geo/maps/DC2020/PUMA/st09_ct/) of PUMAs in the state of Connecticut.
-* PUMA boundaries are subject to revision for 2020 US Census, and are scheduled to become available in the summer of 2022.

 ## Crosswalk